Recently added item(s) ×

 The Problem

-Creeping buttercup is more palatable than other butter cups so may be grazed on by stock however it is likely to cause diarrhoea in both cattle and sheep.
+Creeping Buttercup is more palatable than other Buttercups, so may be grazed on by stock however it is likely to cause diarrhoea in both cattle and sheep.

-For treating Creeping Buttercup in lawns or paddock land we recommend using a strong selective herbicide such as Thrust.
+For treating Creeping Buttercup in lawns or paddock land, we recommend using a strong selective herbicide such as Thrust.
 For controlling this weed in bare soil areas we advise using Diamond.

 For more information regarding controlling Creeping Buttercup, please get in touch with our sales team on 01522 246491.